Your best friend is excited is to have a better quality of life with clean teeth and a fresh breath

-Toof Petcare provides drug-free dental care for dogs across Australia
+Toof Petcare provides holistic, safe, drug-free dental care for dogs across Australia

-Great for dogs sensitive to anaesthesia r health concerns
+• Great for dogs sensitive to anaesthesia or health concerns

 Answers to Your Most Frequently Asked Questions about Toof's Anaesthesia-Free Dental Cleaning for Dogs!

-You'd think we would keep this an industry secret, but Toof is very transparent about our techniques.
-We use a swaddling technique, where the dog is tightly wrapped in a microfibre non slip blanket, which triggers the Vagus Nerve, activating the parasympathetic nervous system.
-Taking the dog into a quiet restful state
+You might think this would be an industry secret, but Toof Petcare is open about our approach.
+We use a gentle swaddling technique, wrapping the dog snugly in a microfiber non-slip blanket.
+This triggers the vagus nerve, engaging the parasympathetic nervous system and calming the dog into a relaxed state.

 Yes, it absolutely is.
 We prioritise a calm, soothing environment throughout the entire process.
 From gentle handling to ensuring familiar comforts, we do everything to keep your pet relaxed and at ease.